 Peter Drucker, the first and probably the greatest management guru, made a major contribution to defining the modern corporation.

-He also commented on what it is to be a human being.
+He also gave his view on what it is to be a human being.
 “The only worthy goal,” he said, “is to make a meaningful life out of an ordinary one.”

-Recently in his home country of Austria, the Drucker Society pulled together ten of his principles for finding meaning in the second half of life.
+Recently the Drucker Society pulled together ten of his principles for finding meaning in the second half of life.

 Here are those ten principles, reordered and grouped into three steps: